 However, the webinar feature is only available for those on the ‘Plus' plan and above.

-Webinars are a great marketing tool and using them with the included tools and features already available, you can boost your marketing results significantly.
+Webinars are a great marketing tool, and by using them with the included tools and features already available, you can boost your marketing results significantly.

 - Unlimited webinars